cypress-io/cypress/cypress/v1.0/documentation/0-Welcome/0-API Overview.md

 | [Promise](https://on.cypress.io/api/Promise) | Instantiate a bluebird promise |

 # Cypress API

+The Cypress API enables you to configure the behavior of how Cypress works internally.
+You can do things like access Environment Variables, change configuration, create custom commands, and more.

 | Commands | |
 | -------------------- | -- |